nMoncho/sbt-dependency-check/README.md

 - `list-settings`: The settings used for the analysis will be printed before running the analysis.
 This works the same way as the task `dependencyCheckListSettings`.
+- `list-unused-suppressions`: Any unused suppression rule will be printed after the analysis.
+This works the same way as the task `dependencyCheckListUnusedSuppressions`.
 - `single-report`: A single report will be generated for this project, and all aggregates if any.
 This works the same way as the task `dependencyCheckAggregate`.
 - `all-projects`: A single report will be generated for all projects.
 This works the same way as the task `dependencyCheckAllProjects`.